Des-Magmeta/Bryophyta/README.md

 ## Authorization

-Plan Kai is derived from Klee One, which is licensed under the SIL Open Font License 1.1.
+Cantamile is derived from Klee One, which is licensed under the SIL Open Font License 1.1.
 [Klee](https://github.com/fontworks-fonts/Klee) is the trademark of FONTWORKS.

 ### License